marcelcorso/gcloud-pubsub-emulator/README.md

 ```

 ### Automatic topic and subscription creation
 This image also provides the ability to create topics and subscriptions in projects on startup by specifying the `PUBSUB_PROJECT` environment variable with a sequentual number appended to it, starting with _1_.
-The format of the environment variable is simple:
+The format of the environment variable is relatively simple:

 ```
-PROJECTID,TOPIC1,TOPIC2:SUBSCRIPTION1,SUBSCRIPTION2,TOPIC3:SUBSCRIPTION3
+PROJECTID,TOPIC1,TOPIC2:SUBSCRIPTION1:SUBSCRIPTION2,TOPIC3:SUBSCRIPTION3
 ```

 A comma-separated list where the first item is the _project ID_ and the rest are topics.
 The topics themselves are colon-separated where the first item is the _topic ID_ and the rest are _subscription IDs_.
 A topic doesn't necessarily need to specify subscriptions.